What is the Patriot Foundation? Who does it serve?

 -Setting us apart from many other charitable organizations is the unique feature that all of our people are un-compensated volunteers.
 Also, we donate well over 90% of all funds raised to help Soldiers families.

--Patriot Foundation is vetted through Guide Star with a Gold level certification for non-profit transparency; one of a select group listed as a Community Resource on the Office of the Secretary of Defense OurMilitary.mil website identifying citizen support to service members, veterans, and their family members; registered with the Combined Federal Campaign (CFC), the North Carolina (NC) State Employee Contribution Campaign (SECC), and GivingMatters.com of Middle Tennessee; and, holds a North Carolina Charitable Solicitation License (No. SL004419) and a Tennessee Charitable Solicitation License (No. CO23468).
+-Patriot Foundation is vetted through Guide Star with a Gold level certification for non-profit transparency;registered with the Combined Federal Campaign License (No. 68101), the North Carolina (NC) State Employee Contribution Campaign (SECC), and GivingMatters.com of Middle Tennessee; and, holds a North Carolina Charitable Solicitation License (No. SL004419) and a Tennessee Charitable Solicitation License (No. CO23468).